LamakerOfficial/help-center/_posts/minecraft/general/2021-08-22-server-softwares.md

 Choosing your server's software is a very important task.
 This article will help you choose the software that fits your server's needs.

 ## PaperMC
-[PaperMC](https://papermc.io) is a fork of Spigot that is optimized and allows you to use Spigot and Bukkit plugins.
+[PaperMC](https://papermc.io) is an optimized fork of Spigot that supports Spigot and Bukkit plugins.
 It also fixes some Vanilla bugs and exploits!

 ## Purpur
-[Purpur](https://purpur.pl3x.net/) is a Fork of Tuinity that is very optimized.
+[Purpur](https://purpur.pl3x.net/) is an optimized Fork of Tuinity.
 It contains extra features and supports Spigot and Bukkit plugins.
 We recommend using this server software.

 ## Fabric
 [Fabric](https://fabricmc.net/) is a lightweight Minecraft software used for Fabric mods.